angga-22/angga-22/README.md

 **Identity & Platform Engineer** — I build secure, passwordless identity platforms: Keycloak, Verifiable Credentials, WebAuthn, and applied cryptography.
 Growing into cloud-native and DevOps.

+*Deep in identity & security, broad across the stack — open to interesting problems across software engineering.*

 ## What I'm up to

 - Developing and maintaining a **self-hosted Keycloak identity platform** that other apps authenticate against — passwordless, Verifiable-Credential login